gobuffalo/docs/templates/docs/getting-started.md

 --> goimports -w .
 ```

-To see a list of available flags for the `new` command, just check out it's help.
+To see a list of available flags for the `new` command, just check out its help.

 ```
 $ buffalo help new